lisambrster/LineageConstructionUsingSimulatedAnnealing/README.md

 (1)

--- make a configuration directory in the LineageConstruction directory
+-- make a configuration directory in the LineageConstructionUsingSimulatedAnnealing directory

 mkdir YourConfigName